brunoV/throttler/README.md

 Throttle the throughput of function calls and `core.async` channels.

-Uses the [token bucket algorithm][1] to control both the overall rate as well as the burst rate.
+Uses the [token bucket algorithm][token] to control both the overall rate as well as the burst rate.

 Some of its key features:

 * Control both average rate and burstiness.
 * Accurate over a large range of rates.
 * Lightweight.
-Based on [core.async][4], does not rely on `Thread/sleep` so each throttler does not require a dedicated thread.
+Based on [core.async][core-async], does not rely on `Thread/sleep` so each throttler does not require a dedicated thread.
 Use as many as you want.
 * Throttle a single function/channel or a group under the same rate using statistical multiplexing.

+[API Docs][docs]

 ## Get it